Scholarship, Cancelation, and Refund Policies & Procedures

 - A multi-day residential program (e.g. Lynx Tracking Trip (3 days), Land Stewardship Camp (4 days), Art of Mentoring (5 days), etc.)

 If a single-session program is canceled due to forces outside of the control of Vermont Wilderness School (e.g. inclement weather, Covid-19-related regulations, etc.) and cannot be rescheduled, we will credit your payment toward a future program OR refund your payment minus a $10 processing fee.
-If a portion of the session is cancelled (for example if we have to end a program 1 or 2 days early due to severe weather), no refunds or credits will be provided.
+If a portion of the session is cancelled (for example if a program with a stated back-up rain date needs to use it, or if we have to end a program 1 or 2 days early due to severe weather), no refunds or credits will be provided.

 How will you know if your program is canceled?